Easy Meat Sauce For Pasta

 Is there a difference between meat sauce and bolognese?

-For many, the terms meat sauce and bolognese are interchangeable, but there are subtle differences.
-They are both meat based.
-Bolognese has less tomatoes and typically includes wine and milk (in authentic versions).
-Bolognese is most often served with a flatter wider pasta or in lasagna.
+For many people, the terms meat sauce and bolognese are interchangeable, but there are subtle differences.
+They are both meat-based but Bolognese typically contains less tomatoes and and often includes wine and milk in authentic versions.
+Bolognese is usually served on flatter wider pasta like tagliatelli or used in lasagna.
 Meat sauce is most often served over spaghetti.

 Can I make a vegetarian or vegan version?

-How else can I use this simple meat sauce recipe?
+How else can I use this meat sauce?

-Other than with spaghetti, you can use the meat sauce to make lasagna, sloppy Joe’s, stuffed pasta shells and a meat version of our stove top tomato spinach pasta.
+Beyond spaghetti, you can use the meat sauce to make lasagna, sloppy Joe’s, stuffed pasta shells, and a meat version of our stove-top tomato spinach pasta.

-I stick to cliché.
-Caesar salad (or regular salad) with garlic bread on the side.
-And don’t forget to pass the freshly grated Parmesan cheese.
+We tend to stick with the classics.
+A Caesar salad (or simple green salad) and garlic bread are all you really need.
+Cheesy garlic bread on croissants is especially good here.
+And don’t forget to pass the freshly grated Parmesan at the table.

-If you are looking for a lighter dessert after this filling meal, try our no bake berry crumble, moist lemon blueberry loaf or a tropical fruit salad
+If you are looking for a lighter dessert after a filling meat sauce with spaghetti meal, try our:

 plate of spaghetti with fork lifting some up